bitmovin/bitmovin-player-tizen-demo/README.md

 # bitmovin-player-tizen-demo

-This repository contains a sample app that used the Bitmovin HTML5 Player in a Tizen App.
+This repository contains a sample app that uses the Bitmovin HTML5 Player in a Tizen App.
 Project structure:

 | File/Folder | Description                                                                           |
 | ----------- | ------------------------------------------------------------------------------------- |